The Data-Driven Censored Newsvendor Problem: Computational Experiments

-\end{itemize} Reporting different metrics depending on the identifiability regime allows us to investigate the robustness of various policies, with the desideratum being low relative regret both when the optimal newsvendor cost is a meaningful benchmark, as well as when it's not.
+{ \begin{remark} Reporting different metrics depending on the identifiability regime allows us to investigate the robustness of various policies, with the desideratum being low regret both when the optimal newsvendor cost is a meaningful benchmark, as well as when it's not. \end{remark} }